Skip to content

 • A symbol with the default drawing mode 'Texture' can be transformed into another symbol with a modified texture, or with a WinSymbol description.

-General component settings
+Electrical component settings

 (available in 'Modify an object' in WinRelais)

-Relay, Timer, Timer Library _Coils
+Relay, Timer, Timer library _Coils

 vn = coil voltage [12 to 230 V]